CallumLovekin28/RaveRecipe/recipe.md

 - 450ml milk
 - cheddar cheese, grated
 - 1 tsp black pepper
-- 1 tsp mustard powde
+- 1 tsp mustard powder

+--

 ### Method
 1. Cook the macaroni according to the packet instructions and drain when cooked